EmSkopa/blog-tag-project/README.md

-Rubicon Test Project
+Blog-tag test project
 ===========================

-Project is structured into three parts:
+The project is structured into three parts:
 * docker
 * src
 * test

 ## docker

-Created simple docker compose env, so we can run it our application in docker container.
+Created a simple docker-compose env, so we can run our application in a docker container.
-For starting application:
+For starting the application:
 * cd docker && ./start_api.sh && cd ..

-For rebuild only app image:
+For rebuild-only app image:
 * cd docker && ./rebuild_api.sh && cd ..

-For rebuild all and app and database image:
+To rebuild all app and database images:
 * cd docker && ./rebuild_all.sh && cd ..

 ## src

-Here is our application with all models, services and controllers inside it.
-The most important part are controllers, where we have few controllers:
+Here is our application with all models, services, and controllers inside it.
+The most important part is controllers, where we have a few controllers:
 * TagController
     * Get all tags => Input parameters:
         * none
 * BlogController
     * Get all blogs based on tag query => Input parameters:
-        * [FromQuery] tag => string (If tag is not defined, it will return all blogs)
+        * [FromQuery] tag => string (If the tag is not defined, it will return all blogs)
     * Get blog by slug => Input parameters:
         * slug => string
     * Create new blog => Input parameters: